ChessWarrior/ChessWarrior/README.md

 # ChessWarrior
 Final Project of 2018 Artificial Intelligence at Tongji Univ.

+A Chess AI based on Alphago and Alphago Zero

+# Demo

 # Usage
 There are three modes: data train and play
 - data: generate processed training data